Dowiw/Normalized_Library/README.md

 This project will:
 - Build its own library database using the python file builder.
-- Have a query python file to house relevant python queries.
+- Have a query sql file to house relevant business queries.

 # Requirements
 - This runs on python3.